Start a ClojureScript App from Scratch

 (js/console.log "Hello, Time Dive Tests!")

 This concludes setting up the project structure and boilerplate code.
-The next step is about setting ourselves up with tools we need to run our Clojure(Script) app.
+The next thing to do is setup some tooling to run our Clojure(Script) app.

 Running and Developing ClojureScript